Portugal national football team: 2016–2022: Fernando Santos era and first international glories

 At the 2018 FIFA World Cup, Portugal opened their campaign with a 3–3 draw with Spain, with Cristiano Ronaldo scoring a hat-trick.
 After a 1–0 victory against Morocco, Portugal drew 1–1 with Iran to progress to the knockout round as group runners-up.
 Portugal were eliminated following a 2–1 defeat to Uruguay in the round of 16.

 Following the World Cup, Portugal won the inaugural UEFA Nations League beating the Netherlands at the Estádio do Dragão in Porto, with the only goal scored by Gonçalo Guedes in the 60th minute.

 At UEFA Euro 2020, Portugal were drawn into a group containing France, Germany and Hungary which was widely speculated as being the "group of death".
 Portugal advanced to the next round by defeating Hungary, drawing with France and losing to Germany.
 There, they faced Belgium but lost 1–0.

 For the 2022 FIFA World Cup qualifiers, Portugal were required to qualify for the finals via the play-offs after finishing second in their group.
 Nevertheless, Portugal managed to beat Turkey and North Macedonia to qualify for the final tournament.
 At the 2022 World Cup, Portugal defeated Ghana 3–2 in their first group game and then beat Uruguay 2–0. to qualify for the knockout stages.
 The Portuguese would demolish Switzerland 6–1 in the next round, their highest tally in a World Cup knockout game since the 1966 World Cup, with Gonçalo Ramos scoring a hat-trick.
 However, they were eliminated by tournament in the quarter-finals by Morocco, 1–0.
 Following a disappointing World Cup campaign, Fernando Santos was dismissed on 15 December.
-On 9 January 2023, Roberto Martinez was announced as the new head coach of Portugal.